22 Shows & Movies Based on Books

 What would you do with another shot at your twenties?

 From New York Times bestselling author Pamela Redmond and the creators of Sex and The City comes the hit series Younger, following 40-year-old Liza Miller (Sutton Foster) who passes herself off as 26 to land a new job.
-Seasons 1-6 are streaming now, and season 7 premieres on Thursday, April 15, 2021.
+Seasons 1-7 are streaming now.

 Little Fires Everywhere